 - Most people do not report it: Out of every 1000 sexual assaults in Canada, only 33 are reported to police and 3 lead to conviction (YWCA Canada)

-- Given some immigrant and refugee women’s previous experience with authorities such as the police, they may not feel comfortable to report violence or abuse.
+- Fear of Police: Information-sharing between Canadian Border Services and police services prevents many women from calling police due to the fear of their status becoming known.
+Given some immigrant and refugee women’s experience with authorities such as the police, they may not feel comfortable reporting violence or abuse.